AmineI/SaferTwitter/README.md

 to obtain results about whether or not the image is NSFW.

 [Imagga](https://imagga.com/) is a third party service, and by sending them images you agree to their [privacy policy](https://imagga.com/privacy).

-I know nobody skips this kind of document of course, but just in case : they basically state that no human is involved in the image categorization, and that they value personal privacy.
+I know that nobody would dare skip reading this kind of document :).
+But just in case : they basically state that no human is involved in the image categorization, and that they value personal privacy.

 ## Notes